marzukia/blog/content/posts/buyers-guide-to-melbourne/index.md

 When I relocated to Melbourne last September, I found myself renting again for the first time in nearly a decade.
 One of the hardest parts of moving to a new country was having no intuitive sense of which neighbourhoods were considered good, up-and-coming, or best avoided.

-I've now gone unconditional on a property, and it would feel like a waste not to share the data I collected and the analysis I carried out—especially if it can help others navigating the same journey.
+I've now gone unconditional on a property, and it would feel like a waste not to share the data I collected and the analysis I carried out-especially if it can help others navigating the same journey.

 ## Where the Hell Do I Buy?

-Even with helpful advice from colleagues, I found it difficult to make sense of it all—lacking the local knowledge to properly weigh their suggestions.
+Even with helpful advice from colleagues, I found it difficult to make sense of it all-lacking the local knowledge to properly weigh their suggestions.

 Melbourne proved to be a completely different experience from Auckland.
 The sheer scale and density of the city meant that just a few kilometres could translate to a 30-minute drive.
 While public transport here is significantly better than Auckland’s (which, to be fair, is almost non-existent), it has its own quirks.

-Travel to and from the city centre is relatively straightforward, but commuting between nearby suburbs—especially those not directly connected to the CBD—can be surprisingly time-consuming.
+Travel to and from the city centre is relatively straightforward, but commuting between nearby suburbs-especially those not directly connected to the CBD-can be surprisingly time-consuming.
 For example, cycling from Ascot Vale to Carlton North takes about 25 minutes, but the same trip by tram or train can take nearly an hour.

-Amid the usual uncertainty of renting, I felt a growing need to find a more permanent home—somewhere that could offer my daughter a greater sense of long-term stability.
+Amid the usual uncertainty of renting, I felt a growing need to find a more permanent home-somewhere that could offer my daughter a greater sense of long-term stability.
 I wanted to take a methodical approach, using a simple scoring system to evaluate properties at a glance and filter them from 'interesting' to both interesting _and_ viable.

 ## Finding & Getting the Data